 We as underwater filmmakers will always try to show the beauty of our oceans and the wonderful creatures that call it home but it is also our duty to show you the less pleasant side of it.
-By reporting and documenting the problems that marine wildlife faces we create awareness because millions of people are still oblivious to the threats that endanger the very existence of these magnificent animals.
+By reporting and documenting the problems that marine wildlife faces we create awareness because millions of people are still oblivious to the threats that endanger the very existence of all marine life and of these magnificent animals.

 While filming a pod of Sperm Whales we came across an individual playing with a discarded synthetic raffia bag.
 Sperm Whales (Physeter macrocephalus) is the largest toothed predator on the planet, with adult males growing up to 20 meters in length and weighing over 50 tons.
 They are active hunters and their diet primarily consists of medium and large sized squids that is caught at great depths.
 Sperm whales are able to hunt these squid thanks to their specialised anatomy.
 Their teeth are sharp and conical, and their lower jaw is much longer than their upper jaw, allowing them to reach deep into the squid's body to grab hold of its soft tissue.
 Sperm whales also have the ability to dive to incredible depths - over 2,000 meters - to find their prey.
 They can hold their breath for up to two hours, which allows them to spend more time searching for food in the deep ocean.